Skip to main content

 The Cumulative Layout Shift metric exists to measure visual stability because of its importance to user experience.
 For example, you may have experienced a website where the page loaded initially and then a header or advertisement was injected into the top of the page causing the rest of the page to shift downwards.

 CLS is used to measure this kind of visual instability as it may interfere with user actions such as clicking buttons or just reading text.
-In its worst examples, visual instability of this kind can lead to incorrectly making a payment or submitting a form.
+It measures user frustration caused by a jumpy webpage.

 Cumulative Layout Shift Example